adamd1985/gettyimages-scraper/README.md

 # A Python Scraper with Beautiful Soup
  <!-- title: A Python Scraper with Beautiful Soup -->

-**NB**: Inspired by amatuerish technical interviews, were they want you to build an entire lousy app, just by reading their mind (ahem: Kalepa Technical Test).
+**NB**: Inspired by **amatuerish technical interviews**, were they want you to build an entire lousy app, just by reading their mind (ahem: Kalepa Technical Test).
 You welcome future candidates.

 ## References